power-assert-js/power-assert-formatter/README.md

 |:---------|:----------------|
 | `string` | `"#@Circular#"` |

-Name to show if target object is detected as circular structure.
+Name to show when target object is detected as circular structure.

 #### options.lineSeparator